 An example of a non-pronoun tenor in OPM can be found in fando & lis’ “What Time Is It There?”, a duet between long-distance partners:

-These lines equate the sea and the bed to concretize the expansive distance between the singing lovers.
+These lines equate the sea and the bed to portray the expansive distance between the singing lovers.
 Another layer of meaning could also be extrapolated by recognizing the contrast between the activities involved — sleeping versus swimming — and the implied resignation (and comfort?) in the phrase “don’t wake us.”
-These lyrics, therefore, count as a complex metaphor.
+I contend that these lyrics count as a complex metaphor.

 Interesting comparisons in OPM can also be found in conceptual metaphors, that which when abstract concepts are concretized by ascribing them physical attributes.
 Imago, I think, is notorious for metaphors concerning geography.
 They sing about a “lalawigan ng noon” in “Sa Ngalan Mo”, and they also have these lines from “Sundo”:

 My favorite OPM metaphors, however, are the ones that are sustained all throughout the song.
-Ebe Dancel’s “Bawat Daan” is a good example as it consistently uses images of travel and compares “ikaw” to various cartographic points:
+Ebe Dancel’s “Bawat Daan” is a good example; it consistently uses travel-related images and compares “ikaw” to various cartographic points: